 For equity options, Rule 13h-1(c)(1)(i) provides that “the volume or fair market value of the equity securities underlying transactions in options on equity securities, purchased and sold, shall be aggregated.”
 For index options, Rule 13h-1(c)(1)(ii) provides that “the fair market value of transactions in options on a group or index of equity securities (or based on the value thereof), purchased and sold, shall be aggregated.”

-As noted in the Adopting Release (34-64976), “for purposes of the identifying activity level with respect to options, only purchases and sales of the options themselves, and not transactions in the underlying securities pursuant to exercises or assignments of such options, need to be counted.
-However, for purposes of the identifying activity level, the volume and value of options purchased or sold would be determined by reference to the securities underlying the option” (emphasis added).
+As noted in the Adopting Release (34-64976), “for purposes of the identifying activity level with respect to options, only purchases and sales of the options themselves, and not transactions in the underlying securities pursuant to exercises or assignments of such options, need to be counted.”

-Accordingly, to calculate the volume of options for purposes of Rule 13h-1, the number of contracts should be multiplied by the applicable multiplier.
+Equity Options.
+To calculate the volume of equity options for purposes of Rule 13h-1, the number of contracts should be multiplied by the applicable multiplier.
 For example, 500 contracts x 100 shares of the underlying per contract = 50,000 shares.

 Question 1.4: Do riskless principal transactions count toward the executing broker-dealer’s identifying activity level?